 As for the passcodes, it’s your prerogative to assign one to everyone or let them choose their own during the registration process (more on this later!).
 For a twist on this basic format, plant “mystery minglers” in the crowd.
 Networking becomes a numbers game as each player speaks to anyone and everyone to discover the prized conversationalists.
 Another take on this version of the icebreaker for internal events is to assign varying point values for upper-level staff, encouraging staff to get to know people outside their normal circles.

 Games are also a great way to move people around your event.
-Check-in challenges allow attendees to score points by entering a passcode provided at a given location, like an exhibitor or sponsor booth.
-This could incentivize them to visit certain companies on an exhibition floor.
+Check-in challenges allow attendees to score points through event gamification by entering a passcode provided at a given location, like an exhibitor or sponsor booth.
+This could incentivize them to visit certain companies on the exhibition floor.
 You can also assign varying point values to give your sponsors a bump, spreading them strategically around the exhibition floor to drive foot traffic and floor coverage.

 Marketing Your Event Game

 Once the game has been designed, the next step is to figure out how to get your attendees to play it.
 Promoting the game is essential to yielding high adoption and ensuring success, but as with any marketing effort, there’s a timeline to consider.
 Marketing early is always a good idea, and setting the right tone should start in the earliest communications.
 In your messaging, communicate that the event technology is integral to the event, and that participation in the game is part of the full experience.